ibm-cloud-docs/containers/cs_clusters.md

 3. Create your [VPC Gen2](#clusters_vpcg2), [VPC Gen 1](#clusters_vpc_standard), or [classic](#clusters_standard) cluster by following the steps in the {{site.data.keyword.cloud_notm}} console or CLI.

 As of 01 September 2020, VPC Generation 1 compute is deprecated.
 If you did not create any VPC Gen 1 resources before this date, you can no longer provision any VPC Gen 1 resources.
-If you created any VPC Gen 1 resources before this date, you can continue to provision and use VPC Gen 1 resources until 26 February 2021, when all service for VPC Gen 1 ends and all remaining VPC Gen 1 resources are deleted.
+If you created any VPC Gen 1 resources before this date, you can continue to provision and use VPC Gen 1 resources until 26 February 2021, when all service for VPC Gen 1 ends.
+On 31 March 2021, any remaining VPC Gen 1 worker nodes are automatically deleted.
 To ensure continued support, create new VPC clusters on Generation 2 compute only, and [move your workloads from existing VPC Gen 1 clusters to VPC Gen 2 clusters](/docs/containers?topic=containers-vpc_migrate_tutorial).
 For more information, see [About Migrating from VPC (Gen 1) to VPC (Gen 2)](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-faqs).
 {: deprecated}

 <br />